The ABCs of SEL

 This workshop will be led by youth from Bloomington High School North’s The Movement (an African American Culture of Excellence Club) and Prism Youth Community (an organization under Bloomington Pride) collaborating to address the intersectionality of multiple marginalized identities.
 This session will begin with a youth-delivered presentation to develop a more base level understanding of the concept of intersectionality.
 This will be followed by a panel where the audience can ask and discuss any questions they may have about applying these concepts in their own work.

-- Prism Youth Community and The Movement (BHSN African American Culture of Excellence Club) collaboration
+- Prism Youth Community & The Movement (BHSN African American Culture of Excellence Club) collaboration

 Youth and Tech: Finding Unique Ways to Connect With Teens